-Weymouth is an historic community that emerged in the earliest colonial era of New England as the second oldest township in the Commonwealth.
-Founded as the Wessagussett colony in 1622, Weymouth has been an active participant in every major cultural and economic trend to affect the region since colonization.
+Weymouth is a genuinely historic community that emerged in the earliest colonial era of New England as the second oldest township in Massachusetts.
+Settled as the Wessagusset colony in 1622, Weymouth has been an active participant in every major cultural and economic trend to affect the region since colonization.
 Remnants of each era are evident in the very shape of the community, including its buildings, land use, monuments, and roads.
 Notable historic artifacts and landmarks of Weymouth include a dugout aboriginal canoe (600+ years old), the birthplace of Abigail Adams, the Town's Civic Center District, and the architecturally-significant Fogg Library, Jefferson School, and Washington School.

 Weymouth Historical Commission